quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 a connection to a server generating unroutable CIDs experiences a NAT rebinding.
 An entry can be freed when the corresponding 4-tuple uses a different CID, whether routable or not.

+#### Other design considerations

+Note that a fallback algorithm can fail if the 4-tuple table overflows.
+In one failure mode, the client's first flight contains multiple packets and the algorithm uses an input not constant across all packets in that flight.
+Consistent routing depends on successfully storing the initial routing result.

+In another failure mode, a server does not have a valid config, and a fallback algorithm that uses only the 4-tuple for input is not consistent over long time scales (perhaps due to changes in the server pool).
+Delivery will suddenly fail when the algorithm output changes.

+Therefore, fallback algorithm inputs that are not QUIC invariants, or architectures where servers often do not have configuration, ought to be used with care.

+### Dropping packets

+Some unroutable connection IDs are evidently client-generated if all servers behind the load balancer are compliant with this specification.
+In particular, an unroutable CID is evidently client-generated if
+- it does not use the 0b111 config ID; OR
+- it uses the 0b111 config ID, it is in a long header packet, and its self- encoded length does not match the length in the long header field.

+When load balancers are guaranteed to have a superset of all server configurations, but servers might have no configuration at all, all valid QUIC short headers have either a routable DCID or use config ID 0b111.
+Under these conditions, load balancers MAY drop packets with short headers and unroutable DCIDs that do not have config ID 0b111.

+Load balancers MAY drop packets with evidently client-generated DCIDs if and only if it knows that the encoded QUIC version only allows the sending of that signature after the server has the opportunity to update the connection ID.
+For example, a load balancer can safely drop a QUIC version 1 Handshake packet with a client-generated DCID, as a version 1 Handshake packet sent to a QUIC-LB routable server will always have a server-generated CID.
+Load balancers MUST NOT drop packets with long headers and unknown QUIC versions.

+Under all other circumstances, load balancers MUST NOT drop packets with unroutable DCIDs, and instead forward it using the procedure above.

+While the load balancer function on a device has restrictions on which packets it can drop, a colocated function, outside the scope of this specification, can apply other policies to drop packets.
+For example, a rate limiting or security function might drop packets that the load balancer routes.

 ## Server ID Allocation {#sid-allocation}